NetLingo The Internet Dictionary

 a.k.a. texting, text message, person-to-person messaging, p2p messaging, SMS, shorthand, logograms, logographs, pictograms, pictographs

-As more and more people send text messages to each other (especially in Europe and parts of Asia where it is appropriately referred to as SMS), they are increasingly using acronyms, chat acronyms, shorthand, and smileys since the screens on mobile devices keep getting smaller and smaller -- see: microbrowser and microblogging.
+As more and more people send text messages to each other (especially in Europe and parts of Asia where it is appropriately referred to as SMS), they are increasingly using acronyms, chat acronyms, shorthand, and smileys since the screens on mobile devices keep getting smaller and smaller -- be sure to see: microbrowser and microblogging.

-Let's get even more specific!
 The most noticeable feature of text orthography (a method of specifying the correct way of using a writing system to write a language) is the use of single letters, numerals, and typographic symbols to represent words, parts of words or even noises.
 For example:

 b = be